c4s4/neon/doc/usermanual.md

 This is a NeON build file that generates project in current working directory.
-Note that this is done with *_HERE* property that is current directory, while *_BASE* is the directory of the build file, that lives in the NeON directory.
+Note that this is done with *_HERE* property that is current directory, while *_BASE* is the directory of the build file, that lives in the NeON repository.

-This build file prompts the user for the project name and then copies project files (in the *golang* directory) in the project directory.
+This build file prompts the user for the project name and then copies project files, in the *golang* directory, to the project directory.
 Then it renames files and performs some replacements.

-Template build files are named with *tpl* extension so that they are identified as template build files.
+Template build files are named with *tpl* extension so that they are identified as templates, but otherwise they are plain old build files.

 *Enjoy!*